ManimCommunity/manim/docs/source/installation/uv.md

 pip install cibuildwheel
 '''

-After this you should be able to run 'puproject-build' in the root of the project to create the package under dist.
+After this you should be able to run 'pyproject-build' in the root of the project to create the package under dist.
 Under which you can run the interpreter to install any other dependicies and add it into the pip package.